 You may need this test if your healthcare provider suspects that you have anemia.

-The signs and symptoms of anemia may include:
+The symptoms of anemia may include:

 Feeling weak and quite tired

 Headaches, feeling short of breath, or chest pain